CCBDA-UPC/Cloud-Computing-QuickStart/README.md

 Although it is an interpreted language rather than compiled language, hence might take up more CPU time (important detail in our Computer Architecture department), Python has a gentle learning curve, Python is readable, writeable, and endlessly powerful.
 Its simplicity lets you become productive quickly.

 This hand-on will show some basic characteristics of Python to help to enter those **students of my course who have no prior knowledge of python**.
-At the end of the page you will find very useful links to advance on your own and some tips that could help you.

 ## How to install Python?